Second Polish Republic: Education and culture

-Administrative division
+Administrative divisions

-The administrative division of the Republic was based on a three-tier system.
+The administrative division of the Second Republic was based on a three-tier system, referring to the administrative division of the Polish-Lithuanian Commonwealth.
 On the lowest rung were the gminy, local town and village governments akin to districts or parishes.
 These were then grouped together into powiaty (akin to counties), which, in turn, were grouped as województwa (voivodeships, akin to provinces).
+This administrative system passed into the modern Third Polish Republic.

 Demographics

 Historically, Poland was almost always a multiethnic country.
 This was especially true for the Second Republic, when independence was once again achieved in the wake of the First World War and the subsequent Polish–Soviet War, the latter war being officially ended by the Peace of Riga.
 The census of 1921 shows 30.8% of the population consisted of ethnic minorities, compared with a share of 1.6% (solely identifying with a non-Polish ethnic group) or 3.8% (including those identifying with both the Polish ethnicity and with another ethnic group) in 2011.
 The first spontaneous flight of about 500,000 Poles from the Soviet Union occurred during the reconstitution of sovereign Poland.
 In the second wave, between November 1919 and June 1924, some 1,200,000 people left the territory of the USSR for Poland.
 It is estimated that some 460,000 of them spoke Polish as the first language.
-According to the 1931 Polish Census: 68.9% of the population was Polish, 13.9% were Ukrainian, around 10% Jewish, 3.1% Belarusian, 2.3% German and 2.8% other, including Lithuanian, Czech, Armenian, Russian, and Romani.
+According to the 1931 Polish Census: 69% of the population was Polish, 14% were Ukrainian, around 10% Jewish, 3% Belarusian, 2% German and 3% other, including Lithuanian, Czech, Armenian, Russian, and Romani.
 The situation of minorities was a complex subject and changed during the period.

 Poland was also a nation of many religions.
 In 1921, 16,057,229 Poles (approx. 62.5%) were Roman (Latin) Catholics, 3,031,057 citizens of Poland (approx. 11.8%) were Eastern Rite Catholics (mostly Ukrainian Greek Catholics and Armenian Rite Catholics), 2,815,817 (approx. 10.95%) were Orthodox, 2,771,949 (approx. 10.8%) were Jewish, and 940,232 (approx. 3.7%) were Protestants (mostly Lutheran).

 By 1931, Poland had the second largest Jewish population in the world, with one-fifth of all the world's Jews residing within its borders (approx. 3,136,000).
 The urban population of interbellum Poland was rising steadily; in 1921, only 24% of Poles lived in the cities, in the late 1930s, that proportion grew to 30%.
 In more than a decade, the population of Warsaw grew by 200,000, Łódź by 150,000, and Poznań – by 100,000.
 This was due not only to internal migration, but also to an extremely high birth rate.